AlexKman/BE2_Nc_Knews/README.md

 This project uses node version `v8.10.0` and postgres version `10.6`.

-To clone the repository use git clone https://github.com/AlexKman/BE2-NC-Knews.git in your terminal
+To clone the repository use git clone `https://github.com/AlexKman/BE2-NC-Knews.git` in your terminal

 To set the databases up and prepare for seeding run the following commands:

-* npm run seed_setup
+* `npm run seed_setup`
-* npm run seed:db
+* `npm run seed:db`
-* npm run seed:dev:db
+* `npm run seed:dev:db`

+To listen on the server and make requests on the local host run the command `npm start`

 #### Endpoint details